 06 of 09

 Iron stop valves have a threaded female inlet port with iron-pipe-size threads.
-This type of valve is commonly found on galvanized or brass threaded pipe, but it can be adapted to other types of pipe by using a male iron pipe adapter that connects to the pipe and then screws into the shutoff valve.
+This type of valve is commonly found on galvanized or brass-threaded pipes, but it can be adapted to other types of pipes by using a male iron pipe adapter that connects to the pipe and then screws into the shutoff valve.

 07 of 09